aio-libs/pytest-aiohttp/README.rst

 The library allows to use `aiohttp pytest plugin
 <http://aiohttp.readthedocs.io/en/stable/testing.html#pytest-example>`_
-without need for implicitly loading it like `pytest_plugins = 'aiohttp.pytest_plugin'`.
+without need for explicit loading it like `pytest_plugins = 'aiohttp.pytest_plugin'`.